NOMCO's Executive Board members are elected by the membership, and serve a term of one year, beginning in September (the start of the fiscal year).

 In 1965, Gary moved his family to Maywood where he has been deeply involved in the community in unprecedented ways.
 For 34 years he served on the Maywood Village Board, 30 years as Trustee, 4 as Clerk.
 He has been instrumental in countless policies and developments of impact in the community.

-He also has served with the Maywood Library, Proviso Senior Citizen Organization, and is a passionate Maywood Rotarian for 25 years.
+He also has served with the Maywood Library, Proviso Senior Citizen Organization, and has been a passionate Maywood Rotarian for over 25 years.
 His core beliefs have led to his history of civil rights engagement and membership at Frank Lloyd Wright’s gem, Unity Temple, a church in Oak Park.
 His devoted community service to Maywood has resulted in many accolades including a street that now bears his name in north Maywood, “Gary Woll Way”.

 Viola Mims has served as a member of NOMCO since 2010 and currently holds the position of Treasurer.
 In 2013 Viola was elected Village Clerk of the Village of Maywood, and is serving her second term as Maywood Village Clerk.
 Viola is the Managing Broker of Vintage Realtors & Associates, and the CEO of VDM Investment Company, a real estate investment and property management company, a subsidiary of Vintage Realtors.